-Syrian Economic and Social Capacity:
+Syrian Economic and Cultural Capacity:

 Technological Innovation is important because it reveals the capacity of the country to solve physical problems.
 The greater the capacity of Syria's capacity for technological innovation enables the more effectively the country will respond to existential threats.